DavesCodeMusings/smart-thermostat-lab/docs/labs/Lab2.md

 ## Reading from the DHT11
-This tiny bit of code will read the temperature value from the DHT11 and display it in the Thonny shell window.
+This bit of code will read the temperature value from the DHT11 and display it in the Thonny shell window.
+Open a new editor window and copy the program below.
+Run it to show the temperature from the DHT11.
+Verify that it's a reasonable value (close to actual room temperature.)
+If not, verify your wiring.

 ```
 # Read temperature and humidity from DHT11.